 K’Trierr faced MaSala now.
 “Do you really expect me to believe that he wasn’t acting on secret orders from you to protect your family, despite your earlier public show?”

 Ma’Sala bared her teeth now, making the Minister step back instinctively.
 “I don’t give a damn what you believe.
 But before you kick up too much of a fuss about this, remember: Sasha Hrelle is more than just my granddaughter.
-She is a decorated, popular Heroine of the Resistance, and a Kaetini Warrior, and Captain Nrari has saved her life.
-Do you really want the public to start to wonder why you would be so opposed to such an action?”
+She is a decorated, popular Heroine of the Resistance, and a Kaetini Warrior.
+She has been named as an inspiration for many young people to enlist in the Militia and the Navy to rebuild our defences.
+There are even newborn cubs being named after her!

 The Minister drew back, glaring at those around her.
 “I have better things to do than waste my time here.”